freifunk-gluon/gluon/docs/features/dns-cache.rst

 not increase.

 When next_node.name is set, an A record and an AAAA record for the next-node IP address are placed in the dnsmasq configuration.
 This means that the content of next_node.name may be resolved even without upstream connectivity.
-It is suggested to use the same name as the DNS server provides: e.g nextnode.yourdomain.net (This way the name also works if client uses static DNS Servers).
+It is suggested to use the same name as the DNS server provides: e.g. nextnode.location.community.example.org (This way the name also works if a client uses static DNS Servers).
 Hint: If next_node.name does not contain a dot some browsers would open the searchpage instead.

 ::